shpml/fundamentals/10_chapter/09_assessment.md

 ###### Modify your HTML files

+Before you start, go ahead and comment out the `if` statement from the last assignment.
+We'll work with it to finalize our memory game during the next unit.

 1 ) Open your `index.html` and look for your `<div>` with a class of 'board'.
 We need to give this div an **id** so that we may _get_ it using Javascript.